NeimanRD/DragOS/README.md

-# spazv1
+# Solcore
-A simple x86 kernel
+A simple kernel targeting the x86 architecture

 ## Building the kernel
 You will need a [cross-compiler](https://wiki.osdev.org/GCC_Cross-Compiler) to build this kernel, as an OS-specific toolchain is not available yet.